Top 10 Ways to Thank a Coach

 5. New equipment for the team.
 Perhaps something that would make their job easier, and not just something they really need.

-Tired of tracking down cash from everyone?
-Collect money from the entire team quickly and easily with SignUpGenius Payments!
+Collect money from the entire team quickly with an online sign up.
+Sample

 6. Gift for the family.
 Often the coach's family is affected by his or her sacrifices.
 Give a gift that the entire family can enjoy, such as tickets to a non-sporting event (concert, theme park, movie, restaurant).